MicrosoftDocs/azure-stack-docs/azure-local/manage/manage-syslog-forwarding.md

 The syslog forwarder in Azure Local supports the following configurations:

-- **Syslog forwarding with TCP, mutual authentication (client and server), and TLS 1.2 encryption:** In this configuration, both the syslog server and the syslog client verify the identity of each other via certificates.
-Messages are sent over a TLS 1.2 encrypted channel.
-For more information, see [Syslog forwarding with TCP, mutual authentication (client and server), and TLS 1.2 encryption](#syslog-forwarding-with-tcp-mutual-authentication-client-and-server-and-tls-12-encryption).
+- **Syslog forwarding with TCP, mutual authentication (client and server), and TLS encryption:** In this configuration, both the syslog server and the syslog client verify the identity of each other via certificates.
+Messages are sent over a TLS encrypted channel.
+For more information, see [Syslog forwarding with TCP, mutual authentication (client and server), and TLS encryption](#syslog-forwarding-with-tcp-mutual-authentication-client-and-server-and-tls-encryption).
-- **Syslog forwarding with TCP, server authentication, and TLS 1.2 encryption:** In this configuration, the syslog client verifies the identity of the syslog server via a certificate.
-Messages are sent over a TLS 1.2 encrypted channel.
-For more information, see [Syslog forwarding with TCP, server authentication, and TLS 1.2 encryption](#syslog-forwarding-with-tcp-server-authentication-and-tls-12-encryption).
+- **Syslog forwarding with TCP, server authentication, and TLS encryption:** In this configuration, the syslog client verifies the identity of the syslog server via a certificate.
+Messages are sent over a TLS encrypted channel.
+For more information, see [Syslog forwarding with TCP, server authentication, and TLS encryption](#syslog-forwarding-with-tcp-server-authentication-and-tls-encryption).
 - **Syslog forwarding with TCP and no encryption:** In this configuration, the syslog client and syslog server identities aren’t verified.
 Messages are sent in clear text over TCP.
 For more information, see [Syslog forwarding with TCP and no encryption](#syslog-forwarding-with-tcp-and-no-encryption).
 - **Syslog with UDP and no encryption:** In this configuration, the syslog client and syslog server identities aren’t verified.
 Messages are sent in clear text over UDP.
 For more information, see [Syslog forwarding with UDP and no encryption](#syslog-forwarding-with-udp-and-no-encryption).

   >[!IMPORTANT]
   > To protect against man-in-the-middle attacks and eavesdropping of messages, Microsoft strongly recommends that you use TCP with authentication and encryption in production environments.
+  > TLS encryption version depends on the handshake between the endpoints.
+Both, TLS 1.2 and TLS 1.3, are supported by default.

 ### Cmdlets to configure syslog forwarding